-REALTOR® A advertised in the local newspaper as follows: “Free Market Analysis With No Obligation.”
-REALTOR® A also had certiﬁcates printed reading: “This will entitle the bearer to one FREE Comparative Market Analysis with no obligation.”
-The certiﬁcate carried the name of REALTOR® A and his ﬁrm.
-REALTOR® B presented a written complaint to the Secretary of the Board ﬁling a charge against REALTOR® A of an alleged violation of Article 12 of the Code of Ethics.
+REALTOR® A advertised on his website as follows: “Free Market Analysis With No Obligation.”
+REALTOR® B presented a written complaint to the Professional Standards Administrator of the Association filing a charge against REALTOR® A of an alleged violation of Article 12 of the Code of Ethics.

 The matter was referred to the Grievance Committee which concluded the matter should be considered by a panel of the Professional Standards Committee.
 A hearing was convened with both REALTOR® A and REALTOR® B present.

-REALTOR® A advised the Hearing Panel that he had placed the advertisements and provided the certificates in good faith.
+REALTOR® A advised the Hearing Panel that he had placed the advertisement on his website and in good faith.
 He stated he felt his ads did present a “true picture,” and were not unethical.
 When the panel asked if his offering of a “free market analysis” was contingent upon his obtaining a listing or commission, REALTOR® A answered in the negative.
-He pointed out that he charged no fee for the service and provided it as represented on the certificates.
+He pointed out that he charged no fee for the service and provided it as represented on his website.

 The Hearing Panel concluded that REALTOR® A had demonstrated that his ads presented a “true picture” and that he was not in violation of Article 12.

 Case #12-11: Advertisements by Individuals Other Than the Listing Broker

 (Adopted as Case #19-14 May, 1988.
 Transferred to Article 12 November, 1994.
 Revised November, 1995 and November, 1996 and May, 2017.)